Transition School to Work (TSW)

 While enrolled in the TSW program, students participate in vocational (AZCIS) and community college (Compass) assessments in order to match interests and skills with realistic goals.
 Some primary areas that are focused upon within the curriculum are: financial management skills, independent living skills, and job seeking methods.
 Students prepare resumes, role-play interviewing techniques, and job shadow with local employers.
 Also, guest speakers visit classes to provide information regarding specific career areas that may be of interest to the students.
 Students are strongly encouraged to attend local job fairs and to learn how to do labor market research.

 Students who are enrolled in TSW participate in community service work.
 In the past, students have volunteered at Habitat for Humanity and adopted a mile along Highway 89A.
 The adopt a highway project will no longer be available.
-New community service ventures are currently being sought for the 2019-2020 school year.
+New community service ventures are currently being sought.